Dinohippus: Taxonomy

 Quinn originally referred "Pliohippus" mexicanus to Dinohippus, but unpublished cladistic results in an SVP 2018 conference abstract suggest that mexicanus is instead more closely related to extant horses than to Dinohippus.

 Description

-Dinohippus was the most common horse in North America and like Equus, it did not have a dished face.
+Dinohippus was the most common horse in North America and like Equus, it did not have a dished face (i.e. the head profile did not have a concave section).
 It has a distinctive passive "stay apparatus" formed from bones and tendons to help it conserve energy while standing for long periods.
 Dinohippus was the first horse to show a rudimentary form of this character, providing additional evidence of the close relationship between Dinohippus and Equus.
 Dinohippus was originally thought to be a monodactyl horse, but a 1981 fossil find in Nebraska shows that some were tridactyl.
 The species D. leidyanus had an estimated body mass of approximately 200 kg.

+Diet

+D. mexicanus fed primarily on C3 plants in rainforest clearings based on paired carbon and oxygen isotope analysis.